ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 In this tutorial, you  will use [**Apache Storm**](http://hortonworks.com/labs/storm/) on the Hortonworks Data Platform to capture these data events and process them in real time for further analysis.

-In this tutorial, we will build a solution to ingest real time streaming data into HBase and HDFS using [Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
+In this tutorial, we will build a solution to ingest real time streaming data into HBase using [Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
 Storm has a spout that reads truck_events data from Kafka and passes it to bolts, which process and persist the data into Hive & HBase tables.

 ## Pre-Requisites